-The most common microgreens are arugula, amaranth, bok choy, basil, beets, broccoli, buckwheat, cabbage, cauliflower, chard, chia, chives, chickpea, celery, cilantro, cress, daikon radish, dill, endive, fennel, kale, mustard, lettuce, peas, spinach, sorrel, sunflower, watercress and many more.
+Most microgreens are produced from vegetable and herb seeds.
+Arugula, amaranth, bok choy, basil, beets, broccoli, buckwheat, cabbage, cauliflower, chard, chia, chives, chickpea, celery, cilantro, cress, daikon radish, dill, endive, fennel, kale, mustard, lettuce, peas, spinach, sorrel, sunflower, and watercress are the most common microgreens.

 On the contrary, we use soil to grow microgreens.
 Moreover, we don’t eat the roots of microgreens.

 As the young plant absorbs nutrients from soil, microgreens are richer in nutrients than sprouts.
 Also, microgreens have a stronger flavor.

 Last, but not least, baby vegetables are immature vegetables.
 Usually, they are harvested many weeks before maturing.
 Baby greens are often richer in minerals and antioxidant than microgreens (1).

 Are microgreens sustainable?

 Certainly, microgreens can feed many people with low environmental impact.
 For instance, broccoli microgreens require about 236 times less water than the mature plants.
 Moreover, microgreens need about 93% less time to grow (2).

 Most noteworthy, there is no need for fertilizers and pesticides.
 Therefore, microgreens don’t cause any environmental impact.

 Additionally, microgreens are sustainable, as they are usually grown near cities.
 So, there is no need for long-distance transportation.

 Microgreens are more nutrient-dense than the mature plant